Authorities: Cook County Jail Inmate Switched Identities With Another Inmate, Was Released From Jail While Wearing Mask

 On Saturday, Quintin Henderson, 28, was scheduled to be released from custody on an I-bond for a drug charge, when he gave his identity to another inmate, Jahquez Scott, for a promise of $1,000, the Sheriff’s office said.

-Scott, 21, was wearing a mask when he used Henderson’s full name and personal information pose as Henderson and leave jail on the I-bond, the Sheriff’s office said.
+Scott, 21, was wearing a mask when he used Henderson’s full name and personal information to pose as Henderson and leave jail on the I-bond, the Sheriff’s office said.

 The Cook County Sheriff’s office was ordered by a federal judge to provide face masks for all inmates who are quarantined for any reason amid the coronavirus pandemic.

-Scott had originally had a $50,000-D bond for unlawful use of a weapon, and was going to be place on electronic monitoring if he made bond, the Sheriff’s office said.
+Scott had originally had a $50,000-D bond for unlawful use of a weapon, and was going to be placed on electronic monitoring if he made bond, the Sheriff’s office said.

 Jail staff learned that something was not right when the real Henderson came to provide information for his discharge and his paperwork was missing, the Sheriff’s office said.